-Your CRM project must have steam under it at all times to stay afloat.
+Your CRM project must always have steam under it to stay afloat.
 This requires direct input and involvement from the C-suite, who must help keep the effort top of mind for all stakeholders.

-In addition to executive sponsorship, there should also be project sponsors and advocates in every department.
-These are the individuals who will help roll out the changes and communicate them with their employees.
+In addition to executive sponsorship, there should also be advocates in every department.
+These are the individuals who will help communicate changes with their employees.

 5. Working in a Silo

-While C-suite involvement is critical, a CRM implementation should be a company-wide initiative.
-You need input and feedback from the people who will be using the system on a daily basis, not just high-level executives.
+A CRM implementation should be a company-wide initiative.
+You need more than just executive support; you need input and feedback from the people who will be using the system on a daily basis.

-We recommend involving your workforce in key decisions associated with the project.
-It’s especially important to involve front-office employees who work directly with customers.
-They’re the ones best suited to discuss what’s working with the current setup and what isn’t.
-When you allocate time to listen to their suggestions, your user adoption rates will be higher than they would be otherwise.
+We recommend involving employees from every affected department, especially important to involve front-office employees.
+These employees work directly with customers, so they’re the ones best suited to discuss what’s working with the current setup and what isn’t.

 6. Failing to Ensure Data Quality

-You can’t achieve your project goals without accurate, real-time data because your new CRM software is only as strong as the data you put into it.
+You can’t achieve your project goals with poor data quality because your new CRM software is only as strong as the data you put into it.

-Before you migrate your existing data into the new platform, make sure to thoroughly cleanse it first.
-It might seem to be a laborious task, but mining through erroneous data later will be a much more complicated, time-consuming effort.
+Before you migrate your existing data into the new platform, make sure to thoroughly cleanse it.
+It might seem to be a laborious task, but mining through erroneous data later will be a much more time-consuming effort.

 Consolidating multiple databases into one, comprehensive set of customer data requires careful thought and attention.
-Data cleansing applications can help with this effort, as can your software consultant.
+Data cleansing applications can help with this effort, as can your ERP consulting company.